Associate Professor Amy Cosby

 Grant: Competitive Grant (Category 1: Aust Competitive Grant)

-Funding Scheme: CRDC 2223EOI0341 Scoping study - What are the opportunities for greater diversity in the cotton workforce?
+Funding Schemes: CRDC 2223EOI0341 Scoping study - What are the opportunities for greater diversity in the cotton workforce?

 Total Funding: $79,964.00